-Steps to Becoming Certified as a Substance Abuse Counselor in Ohio
+Steps to Earning Substance Abuse Counselor Certification in Ohio

-The Ohio Chemical Dependency Professionals (ODCP) Board is the state government agency responsible for certifying and licensing substance abuse counselors in Ohio.
-They offer four different levels of certification and licensure based on experience and education:
+The Ohio Chemical Dependency Professionals (OCDP) Board oversees all substance abuse counselor credentialing in Ohio.
+They offer four progressive levels of certification and licensure based on education and experience:

-- Licensed Chemical Dependency Counselor II (LCDC II)
+• Licensed Chemical Dependency Counselor II (LCDC II) – Requires IC&RC ADC exam

-- Licensed Chemical Dependency Counselor III (LCDC III)
+• Licensed Chemical Dependency Counselor III (LCDC III) – Requires IC&RC ADC exam

 The Licensed Chemical Dependency Counselor II (LCDC II) credential is the standard for practicing substance abuse counselors in Ohio.
 It provides a solid foundation for career advancement and broader opportunities within the field.
 That’s what we’ll be covering here in this guide.